Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 or [download the precompiled binaries directly](http://alluxio.org/documentation/master/Running-Alluxio-Locally.html).

 Also, in preparation for using OSS with alluxio, create a bucket or use an existing bucket.
-You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
+You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the OSS bucket name is called `OSS_BUCKET`, and the directory in that bucket is called `OSS_DIRECTORY`.
 Also, for using the OSS Service, you should provide an OSS endpoint to specify which range your bucket is